A path to improving safety, performance and reliability while reducing costs.

 Costs and Potential Savings

-The city currently pays Xcel Energy for its streetlights.
+We previously paid Xcel Energy for streetlight services.
 These costs have risen significantly.
-While the city has no way to control costs, it is responsible for all costs Xcel incurs.
+While we have no way to control costs, we are responsible for all costs Xcel incurs.

-The city can save money by acquiring the lights and bringing them into city control.
+We can save money by acquiring the lights and bringing them into city control.
 The project has the potential to see a return on investment within nine years.
-The city can save or reinvest an estimated:
+We can save or reinvest an estimated:

 • $1 million per year in operational and maintenance costs.